-In-ear headphones are incredibly portable.
+According to Tech Wizard, In-ear headphones are incredibly portable.
 Because of their driver size and small enclosures, these small headphones can even fit inside your pocket.
 For frequent travelers having these headphones comes as an advantage.

 When it comes to sports, in-ear headphones are the most preferred.
 Unlike the typical in-ear headphones, different ones are specifically designed for sporting activities.
 These will come with added features such as a step counter, heart rate monitor and much more.